Premiership of Recep Tayyip Erdoğan: 2007 elections

 On April 14, 2007, an estimated 300,000 people marched in Ankara to protest the possible candidacy of Erdoğan in the 2007 presidential election, afraid that if elected as president, he would alter the secular nature of the Turkish state.
 Erdoğan announced on April 24, 2007, that the party had decided to nominate Abdullah Gül as the AKP candidate in the presidential election.

 Early parliamentary elections were called after the failure of the parties in parliament to agree on the next Turkish president.
 The opposition parties boycotted the parliamentary vote and deadlocked the election process.
 At the same time, Erdoğan claimed the failure to elect a president was a failure of the Turkish political system and proposed to modify the constitution.

 The AKP achieved victory in the rescheduled July 22, 2007 elections with 46.6% of the vote, translating into control of 341 of the 550 available parliamentary seats.
 Although the AKP received significantly more votes in 2007 than in 2002, the number of parliamentary seats they controlled decreased due to the rules of the Turkish electoral system.
 However, they retained a comfortable ruling majority.
 "No Stopping, Push On!" was the slogan of the Justice and Development Party in the general elections of 2007.

 Territorially, the elections of 2007 saw a major advance for the AKP, with the party outpolling the pro-Kurdish Democratic Society Party in traditional Kurdish strongholds such as Van and Mardin, as well as outpolling the secular-left CHP in traditionally secular areas such as Antalya and Artvin.
 Overall, the AKP secured a plurality of votes in 68 of Turkey's 81 provinces, with its strongest vote of 71% coming from Bingöl.
 Its weakest vote, a mere 12%, came from Tunceli, the only Turkish province where the Alevi form a majority.
 Abdullah Gül was elected president in late August with 339 votes in the third round – the first at which a simple majority is required – after deadlock in the first two rounds, in which a two-thirds majority is needed.

 2011 elections

 The 2011 elections was the last election Erdogan attended as a prime minister.
 The result of the elections was a third consecutive victory for the incumbent Justice and Development Party (AKP), with its leader Recep Tayyip Erdoğan being re-elected as Prime Minister for a third term with 49.8% of the vote and 327 MPs.
-This represented an increase of 3.2% since the 2007 general election and an 11.4% rise since the 2009 local elections.
-The victory was attributed to the strong sustained economic recovery after the 2008 global financial crisis as well as the completion of several projects such as the İzmir commuter railway, inter-city high speed rail lines and airports in Amasya, Gökçeada and Gazipaşa (Antalya).
+This represented an increase of 3.2% since the 2007 Turkish general election and an 11.4% rise since the 2009 Turkish local elections.
+The victory was attributed to the strong sustained economic recovery after the Great Recession as well as the completion of several projects such as the İzmir commuter railway, inter-city high speed rail lines and airports in Amasya, Gökçeada and Gazipaşa (Antalya).